awkwardengineer/time-blocker/3-project-plans/041-refactoring.md

 - No breaking changes to public APIs
 - Keep commits focused (one refactoring task per commit when possible)
 - Document any new utilities/components created
+- TODO: Check back on GitHub deployments which are failing